4 Benefits of Adding Subtitles to Your YouTube Videos

 Note: Google or any other search engine, does not index YouTube’s automatic captions.
 This is why you must invest in getting your captions and subtitles done by professionals.

 Had she added multilingual subtitles, the results would have been excellent!

 There are many research articles available online that suggest that learning happens best in one’s native language.
 If you or your brand create learning material for YouTube, subtitles are essential.
 Along with audio-visual content, subtitles add a text component to your videos.
 It helps your viewers comprehend and grasp the information well.
-It goes without saying that when your viewers learn better, they are more likely to watch the video till the end and engage with later.
+It goes without saying that when your viewers learn better, they are more likely to watch the video till the end and engage with it later.

 A lot of brands are promoting learning via subtitles.
 For instance, Netflix recently launched its Google Chrome extension called Learning Languages with Netflix.

 While it may seem like employing professionals to create multilingual subtitles for your YouTube videos is a huge investment, but the results make it worth it.
-If you are monetizing your YouTube channel or wish to do so in the future, adding subtitles can bring you a great return on your investment.
+If you are monetising your YouTube channel or wish to do so in the future, adding subtitles can bring you a great return on your investment.